 Portfolio Guidelines: Graduate Architecture

 There are four graduate programs where a portfolio is required.
-These programs include: Masters of Science in Architecture, Masters of Architecture 4+2, Masters of Architecture 5+1, and the Executive Masters of Architecture.
+These programs include: Masters of Science in Architecture, Masters of Architecture 4+2, Masters of Architecture 5+1.
 All other programs do not require a portfolio but it is recommended.

 An applicant may also want to submit a portfolio for the following reasons: If the applicant is transferring credits and seeking advanced placement or if the applicant does not meet the minimum GPA requirements.